Enhancing the scope of chiropractic care is better for patients and better for Ontarians.

-- You must first visit your doctor to get a referral for tests your chiropractor needs to treat you.
+- You must first visit your doctor to get essential diagnostic test referrals your chiropractor needs to treat you.
 In Ontario, this means 450,000 to 750,000 doctor visits are made just to obtain a referral for an essential test.
 And that costs Ontarians between $15.1 to $23.7 million a year.

 - You must then wait for the test results to be sent back to your chiropractor; leading to delays in your care, unnecessary doctor visits and longer physician wait times.

 - This ‘red tape’ patients must endure is avoidable.

 - Nearly 2.7 million patients in Ontario rely on chiropractic care every year.

 - Chiropractors only order essential tests that their patients need.

 - In one Ontario program, where chiropractors assess patients prior to a surgical consult, there has been a 95 per cent reduction in surgical consults and diagnostic imaging orders and 98 per cent patient satisfaction.

 By giving patients the ability to obtain a referral for a test from their chiropractor, the Ontario government can remove red tape for patients, reduce delays in treatment and save Ontarians between $15 and $23 million a year in needless doctor visits.

 If scope is enhanced to give patients access to laboratory and diagnostic imaging tests required by their chiropractor, it will help them by: